 - Cancer Prevention and Control

 Joan Kramer, MD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-A board certified medical oncologist, Dr. Kramer's clinical interest is in the area of breast cancer, and she sees patients at Emory University Hospital Midtown and Winship Cancer Institute (Clifton campus).
+A board certified medical oncologist, Dr. Kramer's clinical interest is in the area of breast cancer, and she is an inpatient provider at Winship Cancer Institute (Clifton campus).

 Dr. Kramer is a member of the Cancer Prevention and Control research program at Winship Cancer Institute.